Queensland to limit residential rent increases to once a year

 Some restrictions exist in Queensland, such as limiting rent increases to once every six months, but tenants generally don’t have much room to challenge amounts if they’re in line with the market.

-It’s unclear whether the proposed laws will also limit the size of rent hikes with a number of social service organisations and charities urging the government in recent months to restrict increases to be in line with inflation.
+It’s unclear whether the proposed laws will also limit the size of rent hike, with social service organisations and charities urging the government in recent months to restrict increases to be in line with inflation.

 Rent controls have been panned by the real estate sectors and the opposition Liberal National Party, while the Greens have proposed even stronger regulation than the Labor government.

-The announcement comes as the premier hosts a second housing roundtable on Tuesday following a crisis summit last October.
+The announcement came as Ms Palaszczuk hosted a second housing roundtable on Tuesday following a crisis summit last October.

 – AAP